jenellebankas/Maze_Game/README.md

 - Empty file: "File is empty"
 - Succesful move: "Piece moved successfully"
 - File loaded succesfully: "File loaded successfully"
 - Invalid move attempted: "Move not allowed, try again:"

-- Successful run message: "Congratulations, you have reached the end of the maze!"
+-  Successful run message: "Congratulations, you have reached the end of the maze!" (there will also be an ASCII art after this)